RobGThai/Crouton/README.markdown

 Context sensitive notifications for Android

+# Objective of this fork

+To extend customizability of Crouton while retaining the simplicity of its API.

 ## Overview

 **Crouton**, is a class that can be used by Android developers that feel the need for an **alternative to the Context insensitive [Toast](http://developer.android.com/reference/android/widget/Toast.html)**.